-There will be a two-hour, in-class, cumulative, open book / open notes midterm examination on Wednesday, February 22.
-The two-hour open book / open notes final examination will be held on Wednesday, April 26.
-(If this examination time conflicts with other regularly scheduled examination times for University of Michigan students, students must inform Dr. West as soon as possible - a course meeting once per week on Wednesday does not fit into the University of Michigan final examination schedule.)
+There will be a two-hour, in-class, cumulative, open book / open notes midterm examination on Wednesday, February 27.
+The two-hour, in-class, cumulative, open book / open notes final examination will be held on Wednesday, May 1.
+(If this examination time conflicts with other regularly scheduled examination times for University of Michigan or University of Maryland students, students must inform Drs.
+West and/or Si as soon as possible.)

-Final grades will be a weighted composite of quizzes (10%), homework (25%), class project (25%), and examination scores (45%).
+Final grades will be a weighted composite of quizzes (10%), homework (25%), the class project (25%), and examination scores (40%), where each exam will receive equal weight (i.e., the midterm and final exam will each be worth 20% of the final grade).